 A MinIO user consists of a unique access key (username) and corresponding secret key (password).
 Clients must authenticate their identity by specifying both a valid access key (username) and the corresponding secret key (password) of an existing MinIO user.

 Each user can have one or more assigned policies that explicitly list the actions and resources to which that user has access.
 Users can also inherit policies from the groups in which they have membership.

 MinIO by default denies access to all actions or resources not explicitly allowed by a user’s assigned or inherited policies.
 You must either explicitly assign a policy describing the user’s authorized actions and resources or assign the user to groups which have associated policies.
 See Access Management for more information.

 This page documents user management for the MinIO internal IDentity Provider (IDP).
 MinIO also external management of identities using either an OpenID Connect (OIDC) or Active Directory/LDAP IDentity Provider (IDP).
 For more information, see:

-Enabling external identity management disables the MinIO internal IDP, with the exception of creating service accounts.
+Enabling external identity management disables the MinIO internal IDP, with the exception of creating access keys.

-A MinIO user can generate any number of service accounts.
-This allows application owners to generate arbitrary service accounts for their applications without requiring action from the MinIO administrators.
-Since the generated service accounts have the same or fewer permissions as the parents, administrators can focus on managing the top-level parent users without micro-managing generated service accounts.
+A MinIO user can generate any number of access keys.
+This allows application owners to generate arbitrary access keys for their applications without requiring action from the MinIO administrators.
+Since the generated access keys have the same or fewer permissions as the parents, administrators can focus on managing the top-level parent users without micro-managing generated access keys.

-Service Accounts support programmatic access by applications.
-You cannot use a Service Account to log into the MinIO Console.
+Access Keys support programmatic access by applications.
+You cannot use an access key to log into the MinIO Console.

 MinIO deployments have a